How to make decisions in an uncertain world

 Interview on CNN’s Smerconish

-Robert Rubin joined Michael Smerconish to discuss his latest book, "The Yellow Pad: Making Better Decisions in an Uncertain World" and the philosophical approach that has guided his distinguished career from Goldman Sachs to the Treasury Department.
-The conversation explored a pivotal moment during Bob's sophomore year at Harvard, when a philosophy professor's observation that "nothing can be proven in an absolute sense" fundamentally shaped his worldview.
-This revelation led him to develop what he calls a "probabilistic mindset" – the practice of identifying multiple possible outcomes, assessing their likelihood, and making decisions based on careful analysis rather than absolute certainties.
+Robert Rubin joins Michael Smerconish on CNN to discuss his latest book, "The Yellow Pad: Making Better Decisions in an Uncertain World," and the philosophical approach that has guided his approach to decision-making throughout his career on Wall Street, in the White House, and at the Treasury Department.
+The conversation explores a pivotal moment during Rubin’s sophomore year at Harvard, when a philosophy professor's observation that "nothing can be proven in an absolute sense" fundamentally shaped his worldview.
+This revelation led Rubin to develop what he calls a "probabilistic mindset”: the practice of identifying multiple possible outcomes, assessing their likelihood, and making decisions based on careful analysis rather than absolute certainties.